Mephi78/obsidian-help-de/de/Obsidian Publish/Media files.md

 permalink: publish/media
 ---
 #TODO
-[[Obsidian Publish/Einführung|Obsidian Publish]] allows you to host notes and various media types, including images and video clips, with a limit of 4 GB per site.
+[[Einführung in Obsidian Publish|Obsidian Publish]] allows you to host notes and various media types, including images and video clips, with a limit of 4 GB per site.
 For more details, please refer to our [[Dateitypen|accepted file formats]].

 ![[Publish limitations#^publish-media-limit]]